gnat/nc-cms/README.md

         <link rel="stylesheet" type="text/css" media="screen" href="<?php nc_get_cp_css_directory(); ?>" />

-4. When logged into nc-cms, this will enable the control panel to appear on your page.
+4. When logged into nc-cms, this will enable the control panel to appear.
 Insert the following code just after your opening `<body>` tag.

         <?php nc_get_cp(); ?>

 5. These lines will place editable content areas.
 These will display any content assigned to them via **custom_name**, and when you are logged in, will enable you to edit the assigned content.
 If the assigned content does not exist, a placeholder will be created automatically.
 Insert these anywhere in between your `<body>` tags.

-    These editable content areas come in two flavours: HTML and String.
+    These editable content areas come in two flavours: **HTML** and **string**.

-    The HTML content area is the most common.
+    The **HTML** content area is the most common.
 These areas can contain many paragraphs, images, headers, links and more.
 Define an HTML area like this:

         <?php nc_content_html('custom_name'); ?>

-    The String content area is used for single lines of text.
-When used, these are generally placed inline between the header and paragraph tags themselves.
+    The **string** content area is used for single lines of text.
+When used, these are generally placed inline between the header and paragraph tags themselves as per your convenience.
 Define a String area like this:

         <?php nc_content_string('custom_name'); ?>

     Again, **custom_name** can be anything you wish.
 I personally recommend a naming convention of page_content (Example: home_main, home_sidebar, about_contact, all_copyright etc.).

-    *TIP: If you would like to display the same content across multiple pages, use the same **custom_name**.
-This is useful for content such as copyright information.*
+    *TIP:* If you would like to display the same content across multiple pages, use the same **custom_name**.
+This is useful for content such as *copyright information*.

 6. Login Link (Optional).
 You may want to place a link on the page for easy access to the nc-cms login page.
 If this is the case, use the following line of code.